SeanHollen/How-Java-Is-Verbose/README.md

 The word "writer" is repeated 3 times.
 We just made the reader read the same thing thrice.

 Can this be better?
 I think there when you are creating and instantiating a constant on the same line, lack of typing is clearly superior.
-For instance take this Typescript code:
+In Typescript, types are optional.
+I think this is great, because although you want to use types in most cases, sometimes they are clutter.
+For example:

 ```Typescript
 const myString = "hello world" // not typed
 const myString: string = "hello world" // typed
 ```

 Which of those two is better?
 Your linter may even flag the second line.
 It will say that the type "string" is redundant, because it is.
-We already know it's a string because of the quotes.
+We already *know* it's a string because quotes are there, and everyone knows quotes indicate string.
 The same goes for other types.

 ```Javascript
 const myWriter = new Writer()